 Analysis of saliva through intelligent paper that will allow monitoring of vitamins and nutrients can become a reality in two years.
-It is at least the conviction of CENIMAT researchers Joana Figueira, Adriana Costa and Cristina Gaspar who are leading the Dropplet Runners project.
+It is at least the conviction of CENIMAT researchers Joana Figueira, Beatriz Coelho and Cristina Gaspar who are leading the Dropplet Runners project.

 This year's winner of the international competition INNOFEST, which was held in Finland with 23 ideas in the competition, wants to create a simple, eco-friendly nutrient and vitamin monitoring system.